-2017 was a record breaking year for fires in BC, with over 1.2 million hectares of land burned and 65,000 people forced to evacuate.
-As the weather heats up, residents of BC should brace for another active wildfire season, according to recent forecasts of hot, dry conditions.
+2018 was a record breaking year for fires in BC, with 1.3 million hectares of land burned and thousands of people forced to evacuate.

 At this time, it is important to review your home insurance to ensure you have adequate coverage.
 Regrettably, some homeowners were needlessly stressed as they erroneously assumed wildfire is deemed an “ Act of God “ and excluded!

 Although home insurance policies do cover wildfire, you should check that the limits are adequate for the potentially devastating losses that can occur.